mprsic/performa365docs/docs/howto/manage_email_notifications.rst

 **************************************************

-This notification is sent weekly to learners who are enrolled into course with classroom/virtual classroom activities but havenn't chosen a schedule for those.
+This notification is sent weekly to learners who are enrolled into course with classroom/virtual classroom activities but haven't chosen a schedule for those.
 The notification is used to encourage learners to complete courses.
 Variables that can be used in the body of this e-mail notification are:

 	* {{FirstName}} - learners's first name